-CHAPTER 4 Creating a Traffic Manager Instance on Amazon EC2
+Creating a Traffic Manager Instance on Amazon EC2

 This chapter describes how to install and configure the Traffic Manager virtual machine on Amazon EC2.
-To install the Traffic Manager software variant on an existing EC2-based Linux or UNIX virtual machine, see instead Chapter 3, "Installing the Traffic Manager Software on EC2 or GCE."
+To install the Traffic Manager software variant on an existing EC2-based Linux or UNIX virtual machine, see instead "Installing the Traffic Manager Software on EC2 or GCE" on page 11.